Ginni Mahi

-Ginni Mahi (born 1998) is an Indian Punjabi folk, rap and hip-hop singer hailing from Jalandhar, Punjab, India.
+Ginni Mahi is an Indian Punjabi folk, rap and hip-hop singer hailing from Jalandhar, Punjab, India.
 She became famous with her songs Fan Baba Sahib Di and Danger Chamar that went viral on social media.

 She attended the Global Media Forum (GMF 2018) in Germany, where she was dubbed as a Young Voice in Equality and Freedom, for speaking up against flogging.

 Ginni idolizes Lata Mangeshkar and Shreya Ghoshal in her singing while trying to convey the messages of B. R. Ambedkar in her lyrics.
 Mahi has performed outside of India, in Canada, Greece, Italy, Germany, and the United Kingdom.
 She held her first Interview in 2016 on NDTV with Barkha Dutt in Delhi.
 Subsequently, in 2018 she attended 'Sahitya' Live conversation show organized by AajTak TV channel at New Delhi.
 She took the stage to speak up for equality of women in the Indian society.

 Early life

 Ginni Mahi was born to Rakesh Chander Mahi and Parmjit Kaur Mahi in Abadpura, in Jalandhar, Punjab.
 Her original name is Gurkanwal Bharti.
-Mahi’s family belongs to the Ravidassia faith, that believes in the oneness of God.
-The family belongs to the Chamar Ravidassia community.
 She began singing songs to her father at the tender age of seven.
 While her stage name is Ginni Mahi, her original name is Gurkanwal Bharti.
 Her parents changed the last name of all their children to Bharti to remind them that they are Indian, above all.
 Her father also quit his job in an air-ticketing office to manage Mahi's career.
 She is studying a degree in music at Hans Raj Mahila Maha Vidyalaya College.

 Mahi was just eight when the family took note of her musical talent and enrolled her to Kala Jagat Narayan School in Jalandhar.
 She subsequently began singing religious songs with a backing of Amarjeet Singh of Amar Audio, who produced both her devotional albums.
 She did her first live show when she was just 12 years old.
 She wishes to pursue a PhD in music to attach the "Doctor" title to her name.
 She eventually wants to become a Bollywood playback singer in Mumbai.